 If you’re thinking of filing for a modification of child support, there are a few things you should know before you get to the hearing.
-Primarily, you’ll want to understand the grounds on which modification of child support hearings might be granted, what you need to consider, and what may (or may not) hurt your case.
+Primarily, you’ll want to understand the grounds on which the courts might grant modification of child support hearings, what you need to consider, and what may (or may not) hurt your case.

 Understand the Legal Grounds for Modification of Child Support Hearings in Your State